 With over 30 years experience working as a midwife and lactation consultant, Narelle brings a wealth of knowledge to her individual consultations as well as to her profession.

-Current Registered Nurse and Midwife with the Australian Health Practitioners Regulation Agency (AHPRA).
+Narelle is a current Registered Nurse and Midwife with the Australian Health Practitioners Regulation Agency (AHPRA).

 Narelle believes in breastfeeding education.
 Her ongoing professional development sees her both attended and present at conferences for doctors, paediatricians, allied health and members of the community.
 She uses her current and evidence-based knowledge to run breastfeeding classes and offer private consultations.